weibeld/docker-ubuntu-base/README.md

 # ubuntu-networking

-Ubuntu 18.04 LTS Docker image with some common setting and packages installed.
+Ubuntu 18.04 LTS Docker image with some common settings and packages.

-Can serve as a base for other Docker images.
+Can serve as a base image for other Docker images.

 👉 [GitHub](https://github.com/weibeld/docker-ubuntu-base) 👈  👉 [Docker Hub](https://hub.docker.com/r/weibeld/ubuntu-base) 👈